appbaseio/reactive-manual/content/getting-started/ComponentsIndex.md

     - "components"
 ---

-**ReactiveSearch** and **ReactiveMaps** provide composable components for building data-driven user interfaces.
+**ReactiveSearch** provides React UI components for Elasticsearch.
 This document explains the different kinds of components offered by the library and walks throughs scenarios of when to use which component.

-All components are children (or sub-children) of the **ReactiveBase** component which connects the UI view to an appbase.io app (or an index in Elasticsearch).

 Components are divided into four broad categories:
-1. `Basic components` are primitives that are useful across different types of UIs.
-2. `Map components` are specific to a map based UI and are available under **ReactiveMaps** library.
-3. `Search components` are part of **ReactiveSearch** and offer more specific or advanced versions of the basic components.
+1. `List components` represent all kinds of list related UI components which typically create a term query.
+2. `Range components` represent all kinds of numbers and dates related UI components which typically create a range based query.
+3. `Search components` represent searchbar UIs, which typically apply search on full-text data.
-4. `Result components` offer UI views for displaying the results from the database queries.
-Database queries are fired by the library based on the interactions of the one of above categories of components.
+4. `Result components` are components for displaying results (aka hits) from queries created by other components.

-> <i class="fa fa-info-circle"></i> Note
->
-> **ReactiveSearch** library is currently the superset library which comes with all of the above components (including the map components).
-We recommend using that for the general use.
-`npm -i @appbaseio/reactivesearch` (or read more on [how to install](/getting-started/install.html))
+Besides these four specific categories, we also have `Base components` that are useful primitives and components that don't belong to any of the above categories.

-## 1. Basic Components
+## 1. Base Components

 ### TextField